 The second race of the campaign sees us take on the first leg of the Fastnet on the outward section of the Myth of Malham Race.
 Starting on Friday morning, departing west out of the Solent, we make our way through tidal gates towards the Eddystone Lighthouse, often rounding in darkness and returning to Cowes.
 This gives us a chance to start a proper watch system and provides a great flavour of what the Fastnet will be like.
 This is the longest of the qualifying races, finishing in Cowes meaning we’ll be back on terra firma with plenty of time to spare of the bank holiday weekend (depending on weather).

-The RYA / ISAF offshore safety training will be scheduled around peoples commitment.
+The RYA / ISAF offshore safety training will be scheduled around peoples availability.
 If we are able to do the weekend course as a group that’s great, however sometimes it’s easier to schedule in around people prior commitments.
 The timings will be discussed with individual crew members.

 Race Three – Morgan Cup Race – St Petersport, Guernsey (Approx 140m) – 21st June 2019